panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 The class syntax is way easier to work if you're familiar with the classic inheritance mechanism of Java or Swift languages.

-Anyways, even if you use class syntax in JavaScript, I recommend you to have a good grasp of prototypal inheritance.
+Anyways, even if you use class syntax in JavaScript, I recommend you to have a good grasp of [prototypal inheritance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain).

+## 8. Class features availability

+The class features presented in this post are spread across ES2015 standard and proposals at stage 3.

+At the end of 2019:

+* Public and private instance fields are part of [Class fields proposal](https://github.com/tc39/proposal-class-fields)
+* Private instance methods and accessors are part of [Class private methods proposal](https://github.com/tc39/proposal-private-methods)
+* Public and private static fields and private static methods are part of [Class static features proposal](https://github.com/tc39/proposal-static-class-features/)
+* The rest is part of ES2015 standard.

-## 8. Conclusion
+## 9. Conclusion

 JavaScript classes allow you to initialize instances with constructors, define fields and methods.

-The fields and methods can be defined on the class instance, or even on the class itself using `static` keyword.
+You can attach fields and method even on the class itself using `static` keyword.

-Inheritance is achieved using `extends` keyword: you can easily create a child class from a parent. `super` keyword used in the child lets you communicate with the parent class.
+Inheritance is achieved using `extends` keyword: you can easily create a child class from a parent. `super` keyword lets you communicate with the parent class.

 If you want to take advantage of encapsulation, you can make private the fields and methods to hide the internal implementation details of your classes.
-In such a case, you must prefix your field or method name with a special character `#`.

-The following features are still a part of [Class field proposal](https://github.com/tc39/proposal-class-fields):

-* The declaration of instance fields inside the class body
-* The declaration of static fields inside the class body
-* The private fields and methods
+The private fields and methods names must beging with `#`.

+The classes in JavaScript become more and more convinient to use.

 *What do you think about using `#` to prefix private properties?*